arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	Save the solution and close Visual Studio

-1. Create a new **Mobile Service** from the Windows Azure Management Portal.
+1. Create a new **Mobile Service** from the Microsoft Azure Management Portal.

-	To do this, log into the [Windows Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services and click **New**.
+	To do this, log into the [Microsoft Azure Management Portal](https://manage.windowsazure.com) and navigate to Mobile Services and click **New**.

 	![New Button](images/new-button.png?raw=true)